Panama travel guide

 Panama City has some good private hospitals and clinics, but medical facilities outside the capital are limited.

-FCDO has a list of English-speaking doctors in Panama.
+FCDO has a list of medical providers in Panama where some staff will speak English.

 Travel and mental health